rickhelmus/patRoon/README.md

 ## Project news

-**December 2021** `patRoon 2.0` is now available.
-This major new release adds functionality to automatically screen and identify transformation products, process positive and negative ionization MS data simultaneously and combine the results, new algorithms for feature and adduct detection, interactive data curation and more.
+**May 2022** `patRoon 2.1` is now available.
+This new release integrates prediction of transformation products with [CTS], adds several feature intensity normalization methods, adds new functionality and improvements for reporting TP data and supports loading, processing and annotation with MS libraries such as MassBank.
 Please see the [Project NEWS][NEWS] for details.

 ## Introduction